 A small circle meets for worship most Sundays in the church year.
 It is organized for all religious education volunteers and for anyone else who would like to gather early for worship in an intimate, informal setting.
 The service meets from 9:00 – 9:30 AM in the minister’s study in the parish house and includes lighting the chalice, sharing joys and sorrows, and hearing the morning’s reading and sermon, led by Rev. Kemler.
 All are welcome.

 Services are held year-round at First Parish.
-During the summer months, we meet at 10 AM in the Vestry, the always cool room on the first floor of the Meeting House.
+The final day of “Big Church” this year is June 21.
+During the summer months, we meet at 10 am in the Vestry, the always cool room on the first floor of the Meeting House.
 Services are led by talented members and friends of the congregation on a wide range of topics — everything from poetry sharing to hymn singing to our place among the stars.
-Here are the schedules for past summers: 2012, 2011, 2010, 2009, 2008, 2007, and 2006.

 You can get a feel for our regular Sunday services by downloading a recent Order of Service here (in PDF form).
 We keep one full church year’s worth of these available on this site.